burlachenkok/exploring-python3/python3-note.md

 https://docs.python.org/3/library/functions.html#open).

 To open and close files you can use open()/close() calls.
 One shorthand to automatize this operation is to use [with](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement) statement.
-With statement provides:
+With statement provides two facilities:
-* The opening of the file
+* The opening of the file.
-* Closing in success/exception
+* Closing in success and software exception.

 Example:
 ```python